osmcode/osmium-tool/man/osmium-merge.md

 non-history files with data from different points in time.
 It will not work correctly.

-While merging only object type, id, and version are compared.
 If you have objects with the same type, id, and version but different other data, the result of this command is undefined.
+This situation can never happen in correct OSM files, but sometimes buggy programs can generate data like this.
+Osmium doesn't make any promises on what the result of the command is if the input data is not correct.

 @MAN_COMMON_OPTIONS@
 @MAN_INPUT_OPTIONS@